GTcreyon/FlashLibrary/docs/games/sm63/tas63.md

 ### tas63editor-gd

-[tas63editor-gd](https://github.com/GTcreyon/tas63editor-gd), or t63e-gd for short, is an input editor built in the Godot engine.
+[tas63editor-gd](https://github.com/GTcreyon/tas63editor-gd), or t63e-gd for short, is an input editor built in the Godot engine, designed to replace [TAS63Editor](#tas63editor).